-4.12 General Visitors to the School
+4.13 General Visitors to the School

-We will not request DBS checks and barred list checks, or ask to see DBS certificates, for general visitors, e.g. children's relatives attending events in the school, etc. These visitors will remain supervised by school staff at all times and will never be left on their own with pupils (unless it is their own child or relative).
+We will not request DBS checks and barred list checks, or ask to see DBS certificates, for general visitors, e.g. children's relatives attending events in the school, etc. Such visitors will be supervised at all times.
+Visitors to the school will wear a red lanyard issued on arrival to reception when they sign in.
+Staff are aware it is their duty to challenge any visitor they come across in school unaccompanied.